vgreen7/ebtsnowiq/Driver App.md

 ## Creating Road Hazard <a name="-Creating-Road-Hazard"></a>
 A Driver can create a road hazard on the map to warn other Drivers of the hazards on their routes, by following the steps below:
   - On the map, press the road hazard plus icon
-  - The system will display the following 'New road hazard' prompt
+  - The system will display the 'New road hazard' prompt shown below
-  - Press the type of road hazard from the list and press 'Yes' to confirm the creation of a new road hazard on the next prompt
+  - Choose the type of road hazard from the list and press 'Yes' to confirm the creation of a new road hazard on the next prompt
   - The system will display the hazards as either a road plate or a warning as seen below
     - Road plates (orange stacked layers marker): permanent hazard on the road
     - Temporary hazard (orange warning triangle marker): tree down/power line down, accident, etc.